Mobutu Sese Seko: One-man rule

 Mobutu later switched to a new tactic, buying off political rivals.
 He used the slogan "Keep your friends close, but your enemies closer still" to describe his tactic of co-opting political opponents through bribery.
-A favorite Mobutu tactic was to play "musical chairs", rotating members of his government, switching the cabinet roster constantly to ensure that no one would pose a threat to his rule.
+A favourite Mobutu tactic was to play "musical chairs", rotating members of his government, switching the cabinet roster constantly to ensure that no one would pose a threat to his rule.
 Between November 1965 and April 1997, Mobutu reshuffled his cabinet 60 times.
 The frequent cabinet reshuffles as intended encouraged insecurity in his ministers, who knew that the mercurial Mobutu would reshuffle his cabinet with no regard for efficiency and competence on the part of his ministers.
-The frequency that men entered and left the cabinet also encouraged gross corruption because ministers never knew how long they might be in office, thus encouraging them to steal as much as possible while they were in the cabinet.
+The frequency that men entered and left the cabinet encouraged gross corruption because ministers never knew how long they might be in office, thus encouraging them to steal as much as possible while they were in the cabinet.
 Another tactic was to arrest and sometimes torture dissident members of the government, only to later pardon them and reward them with high office.
 The Congolese historian Emizet F. Kisangani wrote: "Most public officials knew that regardless of their inefficiency and degree of corruption, they could reenter the government.
 To hold a government position required neither a sense of management nor a good conscience.
 On most occasions, effectiveness and a good conscience were major obstacles to political advancement.
-Mobutu demanded absolute personal allegiance in return for the opportunity to accumulate wealth".
+Mobutu demanded absolute personal allegiance in return for the opportunity to accumulate wealth."
 As early as 1970, it was estimated that Mobutu had stolen 60% of the national budget that year, marking him as one of the most corrupt leaders in Africa and the world.
 Kisangani wrote that Mobutu created a system of institutional corruption that greatly debased public morality by rewarding venality and greed.
+Mobutu maintained his control through an extensive patronage network.